 - You feel a burning sensation or pain when you urinate

 - You find blood in your urine

 - There is that itching feeling in the vagina

 - You find abnormal discharge from your vagina that is similar to the cow’s milk

 For these kinds of symptoms, it may indicate the onset of UTI or urinary tract infection.
-Although a urinalysis is enough to let any general practitioner tell you what to do to address the problem, the gynecologist can still provide you the right means to solve it, usually with OTC drugs and other temporary solutions.
+Although a urinalysis is enough to let any general practitioner tell you what to do to address the problem, the gynecologist can still provide you the right means to solve it, follow this link for more OTC drugs and other temporary solutions.

 - You feel lumps in your breasts

 - You experience not only abdominal pain during your periods but also discomfort with one or both breasts